 South African rand weaker as dollar creeps higher

-JOHANNESBURG, June 22 (Reuters) - The South African rand opened weaker on Tuesday, as the dollar crept higher before U.S. Federal Reserve Chair Jerome Powell's testimony before Congress.
+JOHANNESBURG, June 22 (Reuters) - South Africa's rand weakened on Tuesday, as the dollar crept higher before U.S. Federal Reserve Chair Jerome Powell's testimony before Congress.

 Investors will scrutinise Powell's remarks for clues about the outlook for U.S. monetary policy, after a surprise hawkish shift from the Fed last week sent the dollar soaring and emerging market assets tumbling.

-At 0630 GMT, the rand ZAR=D3 traded at 14.2500 against the dollar, roughly 0.3% weaker than its previous close.
+At 1550 GMT, the rand ZAR=D3 traded at 14.3525 against the dollar, 1% weaker than its previous close.
 It had gained more than 1% on Monday after steep losses of more than 4% last week.

 Powell is due to appear before Congress from 1800 GMT.
 In prepared remarks he noted sustained labour market improvement and the recent increase in inflation.